 The app_url parameter must be an HTTPS URL to an application that will be notified of changes to any object in the bucket.
-The URL endpoint must be a verified domain on your project.
-See Notification Authorization for details.

 The optional token parameter can be used to validate notifications events.
 To do this, set this custom token and store it to later verify that notification events contain the client token you expect.

 Watch the bucket example-bucket for changes and send notifications to an application server running at example.com:

 Assign identifier my-channel-id to the created notification channel: